Photographers love the triangle and for good reason

 You will notice that every five years, you will have mastered a new skill you started and added this to your portfolio of skills.
 This is because to remain competitive, you add a new skill every five years and take about five years to perfect it.

-This is just a list of what I recommend for those wanting to do off camera flash with the Nikon TTL system and using Pocketwizard radio system to fire the flashes.
+This is just a list of what I recommend for those wanting to do off-camera flash with the Nikon TTL system and using the PocketWizard radio system to fire the flashes.

-You can substitute another Nikon TTL or off brand if you wish to lower the price.
+You can substitute another Nikon TTL or off-brand to lower the price.

-$17.98 on Amazon External Flash Battery Power Pack for SD-9A Nikon Speed light SB910 Whenever you shoot with Nikon Speedlights you cannot shoot continuously forever.
-You need to shoot in small bursts of under 10 frames at a time to let the flash cool.
-If you do not you will be sending it to Nikon for repair.
-The external battery will just give you more flashes is how I use it rather than to shoot faster.
+Whenever you shoot with Nikon Speedlights, you cannot shoot continuously forever.
+It would be best to shoot in small bursts of under 10 frames at a time to let the flash cool.
+If you do not, you will send it to Nikon for repair.
+The external battery will just give you more flashes, which is how I use it rather than shooting faster.

 When I get this kind of situation on a cloudy day in Kona, Hawaii, sometimes I fix it with flash.